 We can recalculate the outcome of our model using the new, higher propensity to save.
 The effect is to reduce the size of the multiplier from 2.5 down to 2 and income from 100 to 80.
 The steepness of the decline in output (a 20% drop) is not the point.
 As mentioned, this example is highly stylized.
 It is the direction of the change that is relevant.

-The decline in output implies a reduction in employment below the full employment level on the assumption that productivity has not declined as sharply as output.
+The decline in output implies a collapse in employment below the full employment level on the assumption that productivity has not declined as sharply as output.
 We can suppose that unemployment has increased significantly, much like the experience of the US and other economies since the onset of the crisis.

 The decline in income will impact on tax revenue and import spending, and also thwart the private sector’s attempt to save to a significant degree.

-Instead, because of the decline in income, the domestic private sector has only saved 14, indicating net private saving of 4.
+Instead, because of the onset of recession, the domestic private sector has only saved 14, indicating net private saving of 4.
 Admittedly, if investment had been allowed to decline exogenously, this would contribute to net private saving.
 This would have exacerbated the downturn in demand and output even further, but would help to boost net private saving.
 The current example most resembles a situation where private households feel the pinch first, due to unsustainable debt levels, perhaps on mortgages and credit cards, and firms do not anticipate the decline in consumer demand before it occurs.
 As mentioned, we are also ignoring the likely decline in export income, which would also impact negatively on income and subtract from net private saving.

 Plugging the numbers into our model reveals the following breakdown by sector: